 We’ve all been there.
-Someone says, “This is THE trick to finding the cheapest airfare ticket” and so begins a long and confusing explanation that leaves you wondering what’s real and what’s myth.
-We’re here to help, to bust some air travel myths, sort fact from fiction, and save you some money.
+Someone says, “This is THE trick to finding the cheapest airfare ticket” followed by a long and confusing explanation that leaves you wondering what is real and what is just a myth.
+Let’s break through that confusion, bust some air travel myths, and save you some money in the process.

 Tip: Always compare fares; it’s the only way to find the cheapest price.

 Myth #2: Buy airline tickets as early as possible

 False.
 Airlines don’t begin actively managing their fares for domestic flights until about three to three-and-a-half months before departure (and for international flights, make that five months).
 Buy earlier and you’ll likely pay a mid-range price – which is usually more than you’d pay if you waited.

 Tip: Because of the popularity of holiday travel periods like Thanksgiving in the U.S. or Christmas in much of the world, in these instances you can shop a few weeks or even a month or two earlier than normal.

 See the best times to buy, best times to fly.

 Myth #3: Some of the best deals are available at the last minute

 False: Not so long ago, airlines did offer last-minute bargains but since then they’ve become extremely adept at cutting capacity and understanding shopper demand.
 In other words, airlines now routinely fill up their planes so there’s no need for last-minute discounting.

 Tip: If you do wait until the last minute to shop, you will almost always pay the same extremely high prices business travelers do.
 When possible, book flights least seven days in advance on ultra discount carriers such as Spirit or from two to four weeks before departure for other airlines.